This post outlines how to watch IPTV on Roku.

 - Strong passwords: Use unique, complex passwords for each streaming service

-- Enable two-factor authentication: When available, add extra security to your accounts
+- Enable two-factor authentication: This will add extra security to your accounts

-- Monitor account activity: Regularly check for unauthorized usage or charges
+- Monitor account activity: Check for unusual login or charges regularly

 - Log out when sharing: Sign out of accounts when letting others use your Roku